 Give yourself enough time to acclimatize to altitude after arriving in Leh, especially if you are flying in.
 Keep exertion to a minimum for the first day or two.
 Increase water consumption to avoid confusion between Acute Mountain Sickness and dehydration.

 Electronic devices' batteries drain in that kind of altitude and temperatures especially if you just flew in from Delhi or Jammu.
-Some laptops and hard drives have crashed in altitude.
+Some laptops and hard drives have crashed in elevation.
 This happens due to the thin atmospheric pressure and the moving parts get displaced.

 Leaving Leh by flight has just been made easier recently, the passengers do not have to identify their baggage before the luggage get loaded to the aircraft due to security reason.
 The demand for flights is high and expensive during the peak season, so book your flights well in advance.
 The flights can get canceled because of weather conditions.
 It is advised to book well in advance and try to book on the earlier flight to avoid getting stranded in case the weather turns for the worse.
-Hand luggage is allowed on board with the passengers, only laptops and cameras are allowed as hand luggage.
+Hand luggage is allowed on board with the passengers; only laptops and cameras are permitted as hand luggage.

 Other articles on Ladakh: